 Moving to another country can seem like a daunting task, especially if you lump everything together from finding housing, navigating cultural differences and language to finding your way around your new country.
-Speaking of finding your way around your new country, this is what leads us to this topic: Understanding German traffic signs.
+Speaking of finding your way around your new country, this is what leads us to this topic: Understanding German traffic signs and their meanings.

 From warning signs to speed limits, regulatory, supplemental and parking signs we’ve put together a list to help you navigation your new roadways, minimize travel stress and more importantly, avoid a potential accident.